IntelliProlog/IntelliProlog/doc/parser_lexer/parser.md

 We are now getting to the meat of the parser, defining our context-free grammar for our language.

-A [context-free grammar](https://en.wikipedia.org/wiki/Context-free_grammar), for people who haven't attended a computation theory course at university, is a type of formal grammar, a way of describing a language that has a strict rules.
+A context-free grammar [@CFG], for people who haven't attended a computation theory course at university, is a type of formal grammar, a way of describing a language that has a set of strict rules.

 In our case we write the context-free grammar using the Backus-Naur Form, which is a formal way of describing a context-free grammar.

 #### Grammar-kit parser options

-To generate our parser definition for the IntelliJ Platform we are going to use the [Grammar-Kit plugin](https://github.com/JetBrains/Grammar-Kit) we installed during the setup of our project.
+To generate our parser definition for the IntelliJ Platform we are going to use the Grammar-Kit plugin [@GKP] we installed during the setup part of our project.

 So that Grammar-Kit can produce the parser definition correctly, we need to define a couple of parts not directly related to the grammar definition.
 These elements are:

 + The name of the parser class, in our plugin this is `PrologParser`.
-+ The class the parser class extends, for the IntelliJ Platform this is [`ASTWrapperPsiElement`](https://upsource.jetbrains.com/idea-ce/file/idea-ce-dba03e40ff8fc26feb037493ca72af40c273dfa4/platform/core-impl/src/com/intellij/extapi/psi/ASTWrapperPsiElement.java).
++ The class the parser class extends, for the IntelliJ Platform this is `ASTWrapperPsiElement` [@ASTWE].
 + The PSI class prefix, in our plugin this is `Prolog`.
 + The PSI implementation class suffix, which is `Impl`.
 + The package where the generated PSI elements should be stored, for our plugin this is `ch.eif.intelliprolog.psi`.